csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 ### Theoretical science

-Based on the observations, one may then be able to predict the sunset time for a given day and say that the flight time of a rock is roughly the same regardless of its weight if dropped from the same height, and so on.
+Based on the observations, one may be able to predict the sunset time for a given day and say that the flight time of a rock is roughly the same regardless of its weight when dropped from the same height, and so on.
 Next, a theoretical scientist takes a look at the results and wonders how he or she can explain them.
 For movement of different bodies, mathematical models for gravity and dynamics developed by